YeonwooSung/DevOpsMisc/aws/README.md

 # AWS DevOps

+AWS provides an [official document sdk example repository on Github](https://github.com/awsdocs/aws-doc-sdk-examples), so please check out for awesome features.

+## Lambda

+AWS lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.

+For example codes for lambda, please refer [here](./lambda/)

-## Lambda codes for Cloudtrail logs to Elasticsearch
+### Lambda codes for Cloudtrail logs to Elasticsearch

 This CloudFormation template creates: